I used to think a peanut butter and jelly sandwich on whole-wheat bread—with a banana—was the healthiest meal on the planet.

 My dietary philosophy has evolved since then.
-Now, I focus on eating foods that supply large amounts of minerals like calcium, magnesium, zinc, and many others.
-The picture below is an example of what I eat 3x daily.
+Now I understand the importance of getting enough minerals like calcium, magnesium, zinc, and many others in my diet.

 Minerals are probably the most important group of micronutrients.
 Today, most people are not getting anywhere near enough minerals in their diet because of the way food is grown and processed, and because of widespread environmental pollution that depletes minerals from the body.

 Perhaps the best way to obtain enough minerals from your diet is to eat a variety of cooked vegetables with each meal.
 Vegetables are loaded with minerals.
 Cooking them breaks down the tough fibers and makes the minerals more bioavailable and absorbable.